 “CBS This Morning” — Charlie Rose, CBS

 The longtime “CBS This Morning” co-host was fired from his post on Nov.
 21 in response to accounts published in The Washington Post by eight women who alleged “unwanted sexual advances” were made toward them.
 The network announced John Dickerson as his replacement on Jan.
 9.

 “The Royals” — Producer Mark Schwahn, E!

 Former “One Tree Hill” producer Mark Schwahn was accused of “repeated unwanted sexual harassment” by the cast and crew of his latest series, “The Royals.”
 E!’s first scripted series lost its producer on Nov.
-16. It was picked up for a fourth season in February, and will return March 11.
+16. It was picked up for a fourth season in February and returned in March.

 “All Def Comedy” — Russell Simmons, HBO